webantic/meteor-loader/README.md

 ## How??

+First, clone this repo into your project's `/packages` directory and add `webantic:meteor-loader` to your package manifest in `/.meteor/packages`

-There are two main hoops to jump through for this to work;
+Then, there are only two real hoops to jump through for this to work;

 ### 1. You must wrap your node module's exports: